madroxdupe42/peacefulscience.org/content/articles/wlc-genetic-challenge.md

 [^11]:  Ola Hössjer and Ann Gauger, "A Single-Couple Human Origin is Possible," *BIO-Complexity* 1 (2019):1-20.
 Swamidass, however, thinks that their study has some serious errors.

-[^12]:  Joshua Swamidass, "Reworking the science of Adam," <http://peacefulscience.org/reworking-Adam/>.
+[^12]:  Joshua Swamidass, "Reworking the Science of Adam," <http://peacefulscience.org/reworking-adam/>.

-[^13]:  Dennis Venema, "Adam --- Once More, with Feeling," (November 24, 2019),

-<https://www.patheos.com/blogs/jesuscreed/2019/11/04/adam-once-more-with-feeling/>. *N.B*. that this statement confuses necessary and sufficient conditions.
+[^13]:  Dennis Venema, "Adam --- Once More, with Feeling," (November 24, 2019), <https://www.patheos.com/blogs/jesuscreed/2019/11/04/adam-once-more-with-feeling/>. *N.B*. that this statement confuses necessary and sufficient conditions.
 Venema should say "only if it happened."
 Swamidass informs me that in fact the group did not conclude that such a bottleneck would be detectable if it occurred within the last 500,000 years.
 To say that a bottleneck prior to 500 kya is not detectable does not imply that a bottleneck less than 500 kya is detectable.

 [^14]:  Venema, "Adam --- Once More, With Feeling."